 Laugarvatn Fontana Geothermal Baths

 These simmering outdoor mineral baths are located in the heart of Iceland’s Golden Circle.
 Locals have been enjoying the healing benefits of Laugarvatn Fontana since 1929.
-With wide-open vistas, you can fully reconnect with nature as your body and skin renourishes and rejuvenates.
-Outside, a tranquil lake allows you to alternate hot steam rooms, saunas, and warm relaxing pools with a cooling dip to improve muscle movement, blood circulation, and arthritis.
+With wide-open vistas, you can fully reconnect with nature as your body and skin are nourished and rejuvenated.
+Alternate hot steam rooms, saunas, and warm relaxing pools with a cooling dip to improve muscle movement, blood circulation, and arthritis.
 After your session, sample geothermal bread from the spa bakery and enjoy rooftop vistas of mountains and lakes as the light changes.
 The nearby town of Laugarvatn is a charming place for a stroll, with local art, interesting architecture, and forest openings where locals host events throughout the year.
+These tours offer some of the best ways to get to the area.